Pixel-MK/Pixel-MK-Menu/README.md

 The Minecraft main menu and other menus aren't that modern, sleek or beautiful.
 We can see due to the popularity of menu editor mods and GUI redesign mods and other mod GUIs that the menus leave a lot to be desired.
-This desire to change the menu and the soon-to-be-realeased Pixel MK 4 modpack leaves a hole to be filled that was filled with Pixel MK 1 and 2's Voxel Menu mod that was brought over from the Voxel Modpack.
+This desire to change the menu and the soon-to-be-released Pixel MK 4 modpack leaves a hole to be filled that was filled with Pixel MK 1 and 2's Voxel Menu mod that was brought over from the Voxel Modpack.